The Information Technology Services Client Services Team provides assistance for technology related questions to the university community.

 - Need Help With Canvas?

-Temple University has moved to Canvas as its Course Management System.
+Canvas is Temple University's Course Management System.
 The Center for the Advancement of Teaching Instructional Technology Lab team is available to assist faculty with pedagogical Canvas questions.
+They can be contacted by using the Request Help form on tuhelp.temple.edu.
 The Instructional Technology Lab team is also available for faculty in-person and phone consultations during business hours.
 Canvas support is also available 24x7 at 844-683-6439.

 - Confused with technology?
 Experiencing glitches with a Temple University application?
 Do you feel caught in red tape?